What type of theater are you? Are you union?

 We hold ensemble auditions annually over the summer as part of the Theatre Tampa Bay Unified Auditions.
 If you’ve never worked for us before, that’s when you want to audition.
 Our most current information is always on our Auditions page.

 While we are always accepting resumes, you will need to be pre-screened before being offered an audition appointment.
-Jobsite pre-screens applicants for many reasons: we do not offer audition appointments to artists who have no-showed us at prior auditions; we want to ensure the artist has relevant experience or other intangible qualifiers; and we also may choose to bypass certain candidates directly to callbacks.
-Sadly, we have had up to 35% of our auditionees either call to cancel hours before an audition or just no-show us, which has deprived other artists of a potential audition appointment.
+Jobsite pre-screens applicants for many reasons: we do not offer audition appointments to artists who have no-call no-showed at prior auditions; we want to ensure the artist has relevant experience or other intangible qualifiers; and we also may choose to bypass certain candidates directly to callbacks.
+Sadly, we had an average of 35% of auditionees either call to cancel hours before an audition or just no-show when we held open calls, which also deprived other artists of a potential audition appointment.

-Honestly, we’re more interested in what talent and ability you bring to the table.
+Honestly, we’re more interested in your talent and ability you bring to the table.
 This isn’t to say experience doesn’t help.
 Experience goes a long way.
-However, every season we feature actors who have never worked with us before.
+However, every season we feature actors who’ve never worked with us before.
 In fact, the guy writing the answer to this question has performed for Jobsite in every season, and all he had when he first auditioned was an English degree and some work doing sketch comedy.
 We’re always looking for new talent.

 Jobsite’s Play Selection committee is comprised of Jobsite’s Artistic Associates and chaired by the Producing Artistic Director.
 This committee shares ideas throughout the year and then pitches one project each at an annual meeting.
 After a period of consideration, everyone submits their “dream season” to the producing artistic director, who then considers all input before putting a proposed season on the table for Jobsite’s Board of Directors to approve.
 Seasons are chosen basically 18 months ahead of time.